OFF

 Stay with the group

-Always walk in a group.
+Always walk in a group during the Jiri to Everest Base Camp Trek.
 The guide will try to stick around with everyone.
 However, there is a possibility that some people walk faster than others.
 If that is the case, he shall be walking in turns with the participants.
 The rest of the group will be accompanied by the porter/s or an assistant guide in a bigger group.

 Disclaimer (Disruption due to Weather or other unforeseen conditions, Possible change in the itinerary)

-Access Nepal arranges for your transportation to the trek start and end points as part of the package services.
+Access Nepal arranges for your transportation to the trek start and end points as part of the package services for the Jiri to Everest Base Camp Trek.
 A private car with a professional driver is arranged for the transfers.

 Flight Delays

-Please Read the current arrangements for your Lukla flights and Ramechhap Airport blogs.
+Please read the current arrangements for your Lukla flights and Ramechhap Airport.

 Luggage Capacity for domestic flight